yawenx2004/CI-Maori-Linguistics/backend/README.md

 # Cook Islands Māori Linguistics Interface: Backend

+## How It Works
+**Tech stack:**
+- Flask backend server
+- Celery + Redis task queue

+The main issue with the original code was that upon receiving a request, the Flask backend would directly execute tasks and then launch multiple heavy tasks in parallel, effectively overwhelming the server.

+With the Celery + Redis task queue, there is a fixed number of Celery workers, one per type of task.
+Every time a /POST request is received, it goes into the Redis queue.
+The appropriate Celery worker then processes tasks in the Redis queue one by one, thus avoiding blocking the entire backend server.

 ## Running Instructions
 ### Dev notes to self
 To start up the celery+redis task queue, run the following commands from the root directory: